Which Glow Worm Caves to Visit in New Zealand

 St Benedicts Caverns

 Abseil, zipline, climb, tube and do all sorts of crazy nonsense as you make your way through these beautiful caves.
 Be amazed by the jaw-dropping caverns and, of course, more glow worms than you can shake a stick at!
-Check out more things to do in Waitomo in our Waitomo – Guide for backpackers.
+Check out more things to do in Waitomo in the 10 Waitomo Must-Dos.

 Glow Worm Caves in Tongariro